 - Increased muscle tension or feeling tense

 - Unexplained and constant anger or irritability

 In addition to seeking professional help, other ways to help manage depression and anxiety include:

-- Avoiding excessive use of alcohol
+- Avoiding drinking too much alcohol

 - Planning enjoyable activities with family and friends